andrewmayer515/TwitchBot/README.md

 # TwitchBot

-Using Node and tmi.js for creating a TwitchBot
+Using Node and tmi.js for creating a bot for Twitch